A guide to Los Angeles International Airport (LAX)

 LAX is one of the busiest airports in the U.S. as well as one of the largest international airports in the world.
 Its nine terminals are arranged in a horseshoe shape, and there are seven parking lots.

-Learn more about traveling to and from LAX, your parking options, what amenities are available to Priority Pass members and more.
+Learn more about traveling to and from LAX, your parking options, which lounge is available to Priority Pass members and more.

 Navigating to and from LAX Airport